amandacndido/CroctChallenge/Product-Challenge_Croct.md

 >
 > When I click in the button saying "Sign up"
 >
-> Then i should be redirectioned to the Sign up screen
+> Then I should be redirectioned to the Sign up screen

 <br />